Trips and Travel

 The youngest students set off for farms, orchards and local parks in the fall, to supplement their study of trees and fruits, and the season of autumn.
 As they explore healthy bodies, they enjoy the Parkettes gymnastics facilities and visit grocery stores and restaurants.
 Science and the arts are the focus of trips to the Da Vinci Science Center, Civic Theatre, and other theatres and museums.

 All Pennsylvania third graders learn about their state, and Swain does it in a big way with visits to William Penn’s Pennsbury Manor, local manufacturers, and the state capitol.
 Fourth graders explore immigration, and travel to New York City to visit Ellis Island and the Statue of Liberty.
 As part of their year-long study of Asia, our fifth graders visit New York’s Chinatown, Metropolitan Museum of Art, and the Ghengis Khan exhibit at the Franklin Institute.
+They also enjoy at least one overnight class trip per year.
 Middle school students go off campus to provide community service, and to experience art, music, and theatre.

 For students that find the outdoor education curriculum exhilarating, Swain also provides a series of optional trips that can extend and challenge the students to experience the outdoors in a more immersive environment.
 Grades 5-8 have a series of opportunities that are targeted towards specific grades and developmentally appropriate for that age group.